John R. Lewis High School: Marching band

 The marching band includes members from the top two bands, Wind Ensemble and Symphonic Band, and are directed by Kelly May McGee.
-Also referred to as the Marching Lancers, they attend all the varsity home football games and play during the halftime show.
-They also perform the school fight song and a drum cadence during pregame, as well as adding assorted popular songs in the stands during the games.
-Outside of football games, they attend up to two competitions per year, with the first always being the Colgan Classic, as well as VBODA state marching assessment.

 In the 2006 year, The Lewis Marching Lancers achieved a superior rating at the VBODA state marching festival, in Winchester, and later received the title of a "Virginia Honor Band."

 On June 5, 2023, the Marching Lancers performed for Vice President Kamala Harris during a school safety event hosted at Lewis High School, performing the school's fight song before the event, and Happy after her speech was complete.

 Sports

 John R. Lewis High School offers a comprehensive athletics program, competing in the Virginia High School League (VHSL) as a member of the National District.
 The school's teams, known as the Lancers, participate in various sports at the freshman, junior varsity, and varsity levels.

 Football

 The Lancers' football team competes in the National District of the VHSL.